ibm-cloud-docs/vmwaresolutions/services/caveonix_license_managing.md

 2. In the **Caveonix RiskForesight licenses** table, click the license that you want to edit the notes for.
 3. On the license details page, edit the license notes, and then click **Confirm**.

+## Updating Caveonix RiskForesight licenses
+{: #managingcaveonix-updating-lic}

+The Caveonix RiskForesight license is valid for five years.
+You can update the Caveonix RiskForesight license when it expires by using the following procedure:
+1. Order a new Caveonix RiskForesight license and copy it to the Caveonix RiskForesight console.
+For more information, see [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure).
+2. Delete the expired license from the **Caveonix RiskForesight Licenses** table in the {{site.data.keyword.vmwaresolutions_short}} console.
+For more information, see [Procedure to delete Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_managing#caveonix_license_managing_procedure-delete).

 ## Known issues about license date display
 {: #caveonix_license_considerations-date}